horizontalsystems/blockchain-crypto-guides/fundamentals/8-transactions-basics.md

 If the fee is far below the network average your transaction may remain pending for hours, if it's well above the average expect it to be added to the blockchain usually within a few minutes.

-> **If transaction remains pending for a few days due to a low fee it may be rejected (as it was never sent).**
+> **If transaction remains pending for a few days due to a low fee it may be rejected, as if it was never sent.**
 >
-> **If you have a pending transaction that taking a while to confirm in most cases it will ultimately be accepted if you wait long enough.**
+> **If you have a pending transaction that is taking a while to confirm in most cases it will ultimately be accepted if you wait long enough.**

 Some wallets out there would recommend the optimal transaction fee amount taking into account the current state of activity on the network.